dendrodocs/workshops/part1/dotnet/02-parse-trees.md

 # Parse Source Code

+*Now that we have visualized syntax trees, let's take it a step further by parsing code and inspecting its structure.*

 In this chapter, you will learn how to parse source code into a syntax tree using Roslyn, Microsoft's compiler-as-a-service for .NET.
 You'll also learn how to query the syntax tree using both object models and LINQ queries.